kromer-creator/Senior-Seminar-Research/README.md

 # Senior-Seminar-Research
 ## What can eigenvalues teach us about quantum fields?

 For my math Senior Seminar project, I researched the spectra of eigenvalues generated in many different ways.
 This is inspired by a paper entitled "Finite Quantum Chaos" written by Audrey Terras.
 The general motivation is to discover connections between various branches of mathematics through studying the spectra of eigenvalues.
 This project includes 2 presentations and a research paper, which were completed over the course of my senior year, Fall 2021-Spring 2022.
+The research portion of this project was completed using code written in Jupyter notebooks.

 ## My Paper: Mathematical Connections through Eigenvalue Spacings
-*
+* File: Senior_Seminar_Paper.pdf
 * This 15-page paper thoroughly explains the motivation for my research, what my research is, how it was done, and analysis of findings.

 ## Code Notebooks